-Chief Executive Officer & Chairman of the Board of Directors
+Chief Executive Officer, President & Chairman of the Board of Directors

-Mr. Furman has served as a member of the Board since 1981 and as the Company’s Chief Executive Officer since 1994.
+Mr. Furman has served as a member of the Board since 1981 and as the Company’s Chief Executive Officer and President since 1994.
 He has served as the Chairman of the Board of Directors since January 2014.
 Mr. Furman has been associated with the Company and its predecessor companies since 1974.
 Prior to 1974, Mr. Furman was Group Vice President for the Leasing Group of TransPacific Financial Corporation.
 Earlier he was General Manager of the Finance Division of FMC Corporation.
 Mr. Furman formerly served as a director of Schnitzer Steel Industries, Inc., a steel recycling and manufacturing company.
-As a founder of the Company’s predecessor, Mr. Furman brings executive management and railcar industry experience to the Board as well as historical perspective on the Company’s origins and evolution.

 Admiral Thomas B. Fargo

-Adm.
-Fargo has served as a member of the Board since July 2015.
-Adm.
-Fargo is a retired military commander with subsequent private sector experience in maritime and other transportation industries.
+Admiral Fargo has served as a member of the Board since 2015.
+Admiral Fargo is a retired military commander with subsequent private sector experience in maritime and other transportation industries.
 As commander of the U.S. Pacific Command from 2002 until 2005, Admiral Fargo led the world’s largest unified command while directing the joint operations of the Army, Navy, Marine Corps and Air Force.
 In this role Admiral Fargo acted as U.S. military representative for collective defense arrangements in the Pacific, ultimately responsible to the President and the Secretary of Defense through the chairman, Joint Chiefs of Staff.
 Admiral Fargo’s naval career included six tours in Washington, D.C. and extensive duties in the Pacific, Indian Ocean and Middle East including serving as Commander-in-Chief of the U.S. Pacific Fleet and Commander of the Naval Forces of the Central Command.
 Admiral Fargo serves as Chairman of Huntington Ingalls Industries, America’s largest military shipbuilder, and on the Boards of Directors for Hawaiian Electric Industries, Matson and United States Automobile Association.
 Previously, he served on the Boards of Northrop Grumman Corporation, Alexander & Baldwin, Inc. and Hawaiian Airlines.
-Adm.
-Fargo brings executive leadership, operational and international expertise to the Board.

-Ms. Felton has served as a member of the Board since June 2017.
-She is a Senior Advisor for Centri Capital LLC.
+Ms. Felton has served as a member of the Board since 2017.
 Ms. Felton has over 30 years of financial industry experience in commercial and investment banking.
 Ms. Felton was a Presidential Appointee, twice confirmed by the U.S. Senate to serve on the board of the Export Import Bank of the United States as Vice Chair of the Board and First Vice President from June 2011 to November 2016.
 In that role, she was on a team of economic deputies that advised the National Security Staff and the President’s Export Council.
 Ms. Felton was actively engaged in helping U.S. companies penetrate international markets and develop pragmatic financing solutions to win sales.
 Ms. Felton had oversight responsibility for the Office of the Chief Financial Officer and enterprise risk management functions, and served on the bank’s credit committee, which is responsible for approving debt financings over $10 million for a broad range of financing types across a range of industries.
-A significant portion of such financings supported the export of U.S.-manufactured transportation equipment, including railcars and aircraft, to emerging markets.
-Ms. Felton brings her significant prior experience with emerging markets business development and capital raising to the Board.
+A significant portion of such financings supported the export of U.S.-manufactured transportation equipment, including rail equipment and aircraft, to emerging markets.
+Ms. Felton serves as a Trustee of The Cooper Union for the Advancement of Science and Art.

 Graeme A. Jack

-Mr. Jack has served as a member of the Board since October 2006.
+Mr. Jack has served as a member of the Board since 2006.
+He is a retired partner of PricewaterhouseCoopers LLP in Hong Kong.
 Mr. Jack is an independent non-executive director of COSCO Shipping Development Company Limited, the trustee manager of Hutchison Port Holdings Trust and Hutchison China Meditech Limited.
-Mr. Jack is a retired partner of PricewaterhouseCoopers LLP in Hong Kong and brings accounting and financial reporting expertise to the Board as well as extensive experience in international business transactions in Asia generally and in China in particular.

 Duane C. McDougall